Queens, NY, Nursing Schools

-- CUNY LaGuardia Community College, located 9.4 miles from downtown Manhattan, offers both a certificate and an associate's degree program in nursing.
+- CUNY LaGuardia Community College, located in mid-Queens, offers both a certificate and an associate's degree program in nursing.

-- Located just 2.5 miles from downtown Manhattan, CUNY York College offers a bachelor's degree in nursing.
+- Located just 7.9 miles from the middle of Queens, CUNY York College offers a bachelor's degree in nursing.

-- CUNY Queensborough Community College, located 3.1 miles from downtown Manhattan, offers an associate's degree in nursing.
+- CUNY Queensborough Community College, located 9.3 miles from mid-Queens, offers an associate's degree in nursing.

 Find schools that offer these popular programs